Love all things birth & babies? Why becoming a doula could change your life

 - Module 10 – Stillbirth & Loss Support

-If you would like more information about the course please get in touch with Vicki.
+If you would like more information about the course please head to the Doula Training Academy website.

 Reading all of this and thinking ‘I’m not sure I want to become a doula but I love the sound of hiring one!’ ?

 Vicki still works as a doula and you can find out more about her services HERE.